-CMSC 477 Optimization (3) Prerequisites: (CMSC/MAPL 460, or CMSC/MAPL 466, or CMSC/MAPL 467) with a grade of C or better and permission of department; or CMSC graduate student.
-Also offered as MAPL 477.
-Credit will be granted for only one of the following: CMSC 477 or MAPL 477.
+CMSC 477 Optimization (3) Prerequisites: (AMSC/CMSC/MAPL 460, AMSC/CMSC/MAPL 466, or AMSC/CMSC/MAPL 467) with a grade of C or better and permission of department; or CMSC graduate students.
+Also offered as AMSC 477.
+Credit will be granted for only one of the following: AMSC 477, CMSC 477 or MAPL 477.
 Linear programming including the simplex algorithm and dual linear programs; convex sets and elements of convex programming; combinatorial optimization, integer programming.